clarkfitzg/clarkfitzg.github.io/_posts/2018-02-27-representing-semantics-for-data-analysis-code.md

 When analyzing data I often want to do operations that are simple in R or Python.
 If the data doesn't fit into memory I write a bunch of [specialized code]({{ site.baseurl }}{% post_url 2017-10-31-3-billion-rows-with-R %}) to handle the size.
+This specialized code is difficult to write, and strongly impacts performance.
 But the semantics haven't changed; they're still simple.
 It would be nice to have a system that could generate code on larger data sets given some semantic specification.
 SQL does this, but I want more functionality and extensibility than SQL provides.

 ## Language independent semantics